alinnman/celestial-navigation/maths/horizondip.md

 Note that Al-Biruni's calculation was made without knowledge of refraction and also with measurements with partially unkown units of measurement (in today's units).
+He also used a rather primitive level device.
 He didn't get a very exact result for the radius $R$.
-His primary finding was the method he used, and the discovery of the dip of the horizon.
+His primary finding was the **method** he used, and the discovery of the dip of the horizon, allowing for anyone after him to repeat the experiment.

 Insert different values and we get:

 $R \approx \frac {2.364 \times 10^7}{1.75^2} = 7.72 \times 10^6$